jeffgbutler/CarvelWorkshop/kapp/README.md

 We won't dig into the details of this configuration except to say that it informs kapp of some annotations specific to Knative that kapp should manage.
 Note that this is not YAML for a Kubernetes resource - it is YAML to configure kapp.
-You should include configuration YAML in the set of fies that is deployed in a kapp application, but it is strictly to alter the execution of kapp.
+You should include configuration YAML in the set of files that is deployed in a kapp application, but it is strictly to alter the execution of kapp.
 Nothing is deployed on a cluster as a result of this YAML alone.

 If you want to see the details of kapp's default configuration, you can retrieve it with the following command: